-Our client couple, Jim and Susan, live in Perth and are gainfully employed with an annual household income of $200,000.
-They are benefiting from Super Guarantee contributions made by their employer but were not making extra contributions.
+They were both employed with an annual household income of $200,000, and both benefiting from super guarantee contributions made by their employer but not making extra contributions of their own.

 Their original plan was for them both to work to 67 and pay off their $300,000 mortgage as much as they possibly could before they retired.

 They planned to use Jim’s super when he retired, to pay off whatever they had left on the mortgage at that time which they estimated would leave them with roughly $20,000 to $30,000 in his super.

 They then planned to take a holiday each year for the following three years while Susan continued to work for another five years after Jim had retired.